mqless/mqless.github.io/_docs/part-2.md

 exports.readTemperature = readTemperature
 exports.recordTemperature = recordTemperature
 ```

+As you can see, out device is pretty simple, we read the temperature from the state and write to the state.

 We also need to update our SAM template, add the following to the `template.yaml` file under `Resources` section: